gitAGecon/PRISM-daily-data/README.md

 # PRISM-daily-data

+FEELE FREE TO MAKE MY CODE MORE EFFICIENT!

 Instructions and code to download daily prism data that is manageable for computer memory

 Create sub-folders in location of path1 for each year of data desired named that year